In this post

-This is the beginning of the workout, still with “cold” satellites.
-That is, the watches have not yet triangulated with the maximum available satellites so there may still be point-in-time errors.
-The first roundabout turn the Grit X, in red, draws it perfectly together with the COROS APEX Pro.
-The FR945 cuts a little.
+This is the beginning of the training, still with the satellites "cold".
+That is, the clocks have not yet triangulated with the maximum number of satellites available, so there may still be occasional errors.
+The first traffic circle turn the Grit X, in red, draws it perfectly along with the COROS APEX Pro.
+The FR945 cuts out a little.

 Later it is the COROS that deviates a bit from the trajectory while both Garmin and Polar record the track perfectly.